pascalr/admin/docs/grant_application.md

 or we can go forward.
 I don't believe we are ever going to go backwards, so I believe in automation to solve the environment issue.

 # Deprecated

+I want my company to freely share the salary of each employee.
+I understand why companies hide this data.
+It allows to underpay employees because they can't complain if they don't know they are making less than their peers.
+Also, it can avoid some jaleousy.
+But I think people eventually find out anyway and it makes them not only jaleous but frustated.
+I much prefer to be open and upfront.
+Every position in the company would have a set salary.
+This brings it's set of issues, but it is a must in my book.

 I want the website to be a product of his own.
 This is a highly competitive space.
 There are already thousands of recipe websites online.
 The website I want to be partially open.
 The data that users enter will be freely available for them.
 They will always be able to download their recipes.
 I don't want to release the website's source code though because I don't see any use.
 Users will be able to download their own recipes and any public recipes.